LukasMoravansky/Synth_Eye/README.md

 ## Project Overview

-**Synth Eye** is a modular platform for generating **high-quality, photorealistic synthetic data** that faithfully replicates real-world environments, objects, and operating conditions.
-The generated datasets are intended to improve the efficiency, robustness, and overall performance of neural network training, with a primary focus on **computer vision applications in industrial manufacturing**.

-The platform is specifically designed to support **visual inspection and automated quality control tasks**, enabling the development and validation of machine vision systems in scenarios where real data acquisition is costly, time-consuming, or limited.
+## Project Description

+**Synth.Eye** is an industrial-grade synthetic data generation platform developed to support **vision-based artificial intelligence systems** in manufacturing environments.
+The platform enables the creation of **highly realistic, physically based synthetic datasets** that closely replicate real-world production conditions, components, and defects, with a strong emphasis on **visual inspection and quality control**.

+The system virtualizes key elements of an industrial vision setup, including **cameras, lenses, lighting, materials, and surface characteristics**, allowing realistic simulation of manufacturing scenarios such as flexible, small-batch production with high product variability.
+By leveraging physically based rendering (PBR), sensor simulation, and camera modeling, Synth.Eye bridges the gap between raw CAD geometry and photorealistic image data suitable for training deep learning models.

+Synth.Eye supports the procedural generation of surface imperfections commonly encountered in manufacturing environments, including fingerprints and sweat residues, machining-related surface defects, oil stains and contamination, abrasion marks and wear, as well as surface grooves and indentations.
+These imperfections are seamlessly integrated into the rendering pipeline, enabling large-scale generation of accurately labeled datasets without the need for manual annotation.

+The platform follows a data-centric workflow in which synthetic data is used for training, while testing is performed on real-world images.
+Experimental results demonstrate strong transferability from synthetic to real data, achieving **over 99% accuracy in object classification** and **over 95% accuracy in surface defect detection** using real inspection images.

+By enabling controllable data randomization, rare and edge-case scenario generation, and automated labeling, Synth.Eye significantly reduces the time, cost, and risk associated with real data acquisition.
+It also mitigates privacy and compliance concerns, making it particularly suitable for industrial AI development in data-constrained environments.

-The project was developed as part of **internal research activities at the Research and Innovation Center INTEMAC**.
+The project was developed as part of **internal research activities at the Research and Innovation Center INTEMAC**, with the goal of empowering next-generation machine vision systems through scalable and realistic synthetic data generation.

 ### Features